Manuela Achilles

 "Nuclear Power?
 No, Thank You!"
 Germany's Energy Revolution Post-Fukushima," in: Achilles and Elzey (eds.), Environmental Sustainability in Transatlantic Perspective, (New York: Palgrave Macmillan, 2013), 104-127.

-"The Economy Under the Nazis: Keynesianism Avant La Lettre?", 2013, Darden Business Publishing, UVA-GEM 112 (with Peter Debaere).
+"The Economy Under the Nazis: Keynesianism Avant La Lettre?", 2013.
+Coauthored with Peter Debaere, Darden Business Publishing, UVA-GEM 112.

 "With a Passion for Reason: Celebrating the Constitution in Weimar Germany," Central European History, Volume 43, Number 4 (December 2010), Special issue on the Culture of Politics / Politics of Culture in the Weimar Republic.